ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Design

 Algorithm \ref{alg:operation} shows the pseudo-code of the actor-critic training process.
 For the sake of simplicity, the pseudo-code describes the training process using a single network topology.
 The same process can be applied to multiple topologies by repeating the lines \ref{line:init} to \ref{line:store_res} for each topology.
 The training process starts in line \ref{line:for_loop} and finishes when the number of training episodes \textit{E} has been reached.
 At the beginning of the training episode, the DRL environment is initialized (line \ref{line:init}).
-This means that the topology is built and the links' utilization is updated according to the initial OSPF routing.
-The loop from line \ref{line:while-init} indicates the iteration of the DRL agent over the most critical traffic demands.
-In each loop iteration, the DRL agent tries to change the routing policy of a single traffic demand (i.e., assign a SR intermediate node).
-In line \ref{line:pred_act} the DRL agent uses the GNN to output a probability distribution over the action space.
-Then, the critic network predicts the value of the current state.
-The DRL agent uses a random sampling of the action distribution to pick the action to perform (line \ref{line:act_sampling}).
-During evaluation, the sampling is changed by taking the action with higher probability.
-Then, the action is sent to the environment to be applied over the current network state and to update the links' utilization.
-In line \ref{line:store_res} the agent stores all the intermediate results that will later be used to compute the losses.
-The next step is to compute the Generalized Advantage Estimates (GAE), which is a method to reduce variance in policy gradient algorithms \cite{schulman2018highdimensional}.
-Then, we compute the actor loss \cite{schulman2017proximal} and the critic loss (i.e., mean squared error between the return \textit{ret} (i.e., expected reward following the same policy from the given state) and the critic's output value \textit{c\_val}.
-The losses are then combined and we subtract an entropy term which is used to guide the exploration during training \cite{pmlr-v97-ahmed19a}.
-Finally, we compute the gradients, we clip them to avoid the policy to change too much for a given training step and we apply the gradients over the actor and critic networks.
+This means that the topology is built and the links' utilization is updated according to the initial OSPF routing policy.